maziac/dezogif/documentation/Design.md

 So the plan is:
 1. Put NMI and all dezog debugger code in enNextMf.rom
-2. To activate user has to press NMI button
+2. To activate, the user has to press NMI button
 3. The SW will copy itself from MF ROM to a memory bank
 4. The SW is continued in the memory bank and can accept a debugged program through UART
 5. From here normal execution